 The idea of building churches starts from the beginning of creation.
 Adam and Eve were the first man and woman to live on earth.
 The ministry of Adam among his children on earth stretches from the distant past of pre mortality to the distant future of resurrection, judgment, and beyond.
+We have built our own churches as a way to spread the gospel of God to others and the way we have done so changes, as we develop and grow, now there are churches similar to Radiant Church – WeAreRadiant.com – that tries their best to follow this model.
 The book of Genesis tells us that Abel and Cane every year during the harvest season, offered burnt offerings to God.

 King David after building himself a palace, wanted to build God just as nice Temple as his own house.
 But God in 2nd.
 Samuel 7 reveals to David through Nathan the profit referring to him His servant, that not him but his son Salomon will be the one to build that temple.